Who Gets the Dog During a Divorce?

 Ultimately, the judge will probably reach a decision based on these and other factors.
 Most judges are likely to apply a “best interests” standard, much like they do when deciding who should be the primary custodial parent of any minor children.
 In fact, some judges have been known to allow the family pet to go to the same home where the children will be primarily living.
 This allows for greater stability for the children and provides them with a measure of comfort in a difficult situation.

 Divorce is difficult on everyone involved.
 It is easier to reach sensible solutions that serve everyone’s best interests when you work with a qualified New York family lawyer.
-Contact the practitioners at Klein & Sanchez to learn more about their compassionate, sensible approach to marriage dissolution.
+Contact the practitioners at Klein Law, P.C. to learn more about their compassionate, sensible approach to marriage dissolution.

 Categories: